AriFordsham/GHCWiki/records/overloaded-record-fields/magic-classes.md

 # Magic classes for overloaded record fields

+**See [ the OverloadedRecordFields GHC proposal](https://github.com/ghc-proposals/ghc-proposals/pull/6) for the latest design.**

 This page describes new built-in magic typeclasses that form part 3 of the [OverloadedRecordFields proposal](records/overloaded-record-fields).
 These are not a language extension as such, rather they are classes with special-purpose solver behaviour (like `Coercible` and `Typeable`).

-These are not yet implemented, and **will probably not make GHC 8.0.**

-See [ Phab:D1687](https://phabricator.haskell.org/D1687) for the implementation of this part.
+These are not yet in GHC HEAD.
+See [ Phab:D1687](https://phabricator.haskell.org/D1687) for an implementation of the first draft.

 ## Design